Daniel-Elston/Daniel-Elston/README.md

 ---

-💞️ I am looking to collaborate on any form of Data Science, Artificial Intelligence or Physics project (research or otherwise).
-I have worked with CERN for my [final year project] as lead of a team od four, which was awarded a commendation 💞️
+<sub>💞️ I am looking to collaborate on any form of Data Science, Artificial Intelligence or Physics project (research or otherwise) in order to learn and develope my current skillset.
+I have worked with CERN for my [final year project] as lead of a team of four, which was awarded a commendation, hopefully proving the value I can add to YOUR project/team 💞️</sub>

 ---